gcollura/saucybacon/README.md

 $ make run
 ```

-To generate a new click package:
+To generate a new click package in project directory:
 ```
-$ make click
+$ click-buddy --arch armhf --framework ubuntu-sdk-14.10
 ```

 **Known problems**